yw662/webaudiofont-ts/README.md

 If you want a newer version, you may need to do it on your own, or maybe we can talk about that.

-For now (by March 2021), the upstream did contains some minor improvements, but this project should still work.
+For now (by March 2021), the upstream did contain some minor improvements, but this project should still work.